TL;DR

 Error Testing

 Test how your API handles problems.
+This is where most bugs live.

 class TestErrorHandling: